bconf-lang/bconf/SPEC.md

 valid_key = "value"
 ```

-If a key is declared multiple times in the same scope, the last one wins.
+If a key is declared multiple times in the same scope, the last one wins regardless of the operator used.
 Any other previously assigned value is overwritten.

 ```bconf
 foo = "first value"